 Despite the talk of infrastructure in the State of the Union address, the budget proposal would make deep cuts to transportation programs.

 The Trump administration's infrastructure plan would be partly funded through cuts to the fiscal 2019 Department of Transportation budget, which faces a 19 percent decrease compared with 2017 enacted spending.
 Administration officials argue that the cuts would be made up for by new investment from the infrastructure proposal.
 That optimistic assessment belies the fact that the political fate of any new infrastructure program is far from certain and, as proposed, would not fully support demand for new public transit and rail.

-The budget asks Congress to eliminate the popular TIGER grant program despite increased demand for the multimodal grants by local governments.
+The budget asks Congress to eliminate the popular TIGER grant program despite increased demand for multimodal grants by local governments.
 Also slated for the budget axe is the primary federal source for funding new transit construction.
 New Starts and Small Starts grants would be eliminated.
 Amtrak would see its federal support cut in half.
-Additionally, the budget renewed the administration’s call to spin off air traffic control from the Federal Aviation Administration to a new nonprofit entity.
+Additionally, the budget renewed the administration's call to spin off air traffic control from the Federal Aviation Administration to a new nonprofit entity.

 The budget sends mixed signals on autonomous vehicles.

 Congress is poised to advance new AV legislation aimed at speeding AV deployment.
 At the same time, DOT has been aggressive in refining federal guidelines for the technology.
 The budget calls for a slight increase for the Federal Motor Carrier Safety Administration to fund AV research and regulations, but the National Highway Traffic Safety Administration, which also has regulatory authority related to AVs, would see reduced funding despite congressional efforts to boost funding last year.